geronimoaldrinpaolobsis-pogi/Final-Project-IS-312-and-IS-309/README.md

 # Smart Student Appointment and Record Management System

-A simple Flask + SQLite web application for an IS 312 final activity.
+A simple Flask + SQLite web application for an IS 312 and 309 final project.

 ## Features
 - User login and role-based access